django-cms/django-cms-mgmt/tech-committee/about.md

 Anyone can join the TC meetings as a guest.

-Membership on the Tech Committee will grant
+Membership on the Tech Committee will grant:
 - the right to set the TC agenda (via PR) before TC meetings
 - write access to the django CMS Github repo which is useful for the following:
    - review and accept PRs